Skip to content

 WordPress 7.0: Everything Your Business Needs to Know Before April 9

-WordPress 7.0 launches on April 9, 2026, during WordCamp Asia.
-It ships with a native AI Client SDK, real-time collaboration, a rebuilt admin interface, and client-side media processing.
+WordPress 7.0 was originally planned for April 9, 2026, during WordCamp Asia.
+It is the biggest WordPress release since the block editor arrived in version 5.0 in 2018.
+WordPress 7.0 ships with a native AI Client SDK that lets any WordPress site connect to AI providers like OpenAI, Anthropic, and Google through a single standardized API.
+It also introduces real-time multi-user collaboration, a rebuilt admin interface powered by DataViews, a Command Palette for keyboard navigation, and client-side media processing.
+WordPress powers 43% of all websites globally (W3Techs).
+When a platform used by nearly half the internet ships native AI infrastructure, every business running WordPress needs to understand what changed.
 WordPress had a turbulent 2025 with only two major releases due to the WP Engine legal dispute.
-Now it returns to full speed with the biggest platform update since the block editor arrived in 2018.
+Now it returns to full speed with the most consequential CMS update in years.

 Here is what each major feature means for your company.
 What could go wrong if you rush the upgrade?
 And exactly what you should do in the next 10 days.